nikolai-katkov/do-me-lint/README.md

 It makes sense to keep `.domelintrc.yml` as part of your git repository.

-For monorepos you need to run the script from each project's directory.

 ## Troubleshooting

 If there are too many warnings to fix in one go: